tainaj/baremetal-stm32/parts/part1-2/README.md

 https://github.com/stlink-org/stlink

-Note that some commands, like `make install`, requires the use of `sudo` to complete and will fail otherwise.
+Note 1: Some commands, like `make install`, requires the use of `sudo` to complete and will fail otherwise.

+Note 2: If you get the error **"cannot open shared object file: No such file or directory"**, try `sudo /sbin/idconfig -v`

 ### vector_table.S, core.S
 For this lab, I copied the files written for the STM32F031K6 since hardware interrupts don't matter right now.
 For reference, you may find the content for these files that corresponds to your chip in its associated startup file provided by STM32Cube: